danielnelson35/CPSC455Project/README.md

 Project Task Requirements
 ○ minimal requirements (will definitely complete)
-- use API calls to a website to get recipe (https://developer.edamam.com/edamam-recipe-api)
-- Skip a recipe
+✅ use API calls to a website to get recipe (https://developer.edamam.com/edamam-recipe-api) ✅ Skip a recipe
-- Store favoured recipes
+✅ Store favoured recipes
-- User profile - with just their favoured recipes
+✅ User profile - with just their favoured recipes
-- Recommend a recipe from favoured recipes
+✅ Recommend a recipe from favoured recipes

-○ "standard" requirements (will most likely complete)
-- Setting up the webpage to take user input (add ingredients and it will output a recipe based on those ingredients)
-- select what type of cuisine/ingredient and filter based on that
+○ "standard" requirements (will most likely complete) ✅ Setting up the webpage to take user input (add ingredients and it will output a recipe based on those ingredients) ✅ Enter ingredients and filter based on that
-- Exclude allergies
+✅ Exclude allergies
-- User profile - with ingredients, recipes
+✅ User profile - with ingredients, recipes
-- Make their own recipes and store that in their favoured recipes
+✅ Make their own recipes and store that in their favoured recipes

 ○ stretch requirements (plan to complete at least 1!)
-- use chatGPT for recipes on the internet
+❌  use chatGPT for recipes on the internet
-- Remind user of soon-to-expire ingredients
+❌  Remind user of soon-to-expire ingredients
-- Automate reduction of ingredients (user profile)
+❌  Automate reduction of ingredients (user profile)

+Tech
+Unit 1 - HTML, CSS, JS

+Unit 2 - React/Redux

+Unit 3 - Node/Express

+MongoDB -

+Render -

+Next Steps
+Potential future directions for development ....

-Project Task Breakdown
+Task Breakdown
-1. use API calls to websites to get recipe
+Daniel -

+Elton -

-- Choose an API
+Angela -

-- Get it working on command line (ensure backend is working correctly)
-- Manipulate the json
+Jason -
-- Populate the frontend with the resulting json
-2. Favourited recipes
-- Store user ID + recipe in cache/temp storage
-- Favourite button calls backend?
-- Move recipe from cache/temp storage into user storage/recipe storage pk recipe/fk user?

 Protocol